sheadawson/silverstripe-blocks/README.md

 ## TODO

-* User - Ability to define "Global Blocks" on SiteConfig for non-multisite sites
 * User - Ability to restrict BlockSets criteria to restrict to certain parent ids
 * Dev - Forms inside Blocks (BlockController?)
 * Dev - Ability to limit a block area to a maximum number of blocks